NU-DS4300/24F-DS4300-A01-template/README.md

 - [ ] An analysis report in PDF saved in the `report` folder of your repository.
   - [ ] The report should be 1 - 2 pages (if any graphs or figures were removed), single spaced, 12 pt font size.
   - [ ] It should include a brief synopsis of the project in your own words, point out any unique features of your implementation (if any), describe the experimental procedure you followed for collecting timing data, and finally, an analysis of the collected data.
 State any conclusions you can draw from the analysis.
+  - [ ] I expect your analysis to be robust and consistent with the level of this course and it skills gained in the pre-reqs.
+  - [ ] If you would like to do your analysis in Jupyter (before writing your report), please include the Notebook file in the `timing_data` folder.
+Don't forget to add Jupyter/JupyterLab to the `requirements.txt` file.
+You can install Jupyter/JupyterLab in your environment via `pip install jupyterlab`.